jez/pandoc-markdown-css-theme/src/index.md

 # Usage

 This project merely provides a CSS files and a standalone HTML template to give to Pandoc.
-The imporant files that you might want to copy out to start your own
+The important files that you might want to copy out to start your own
 project:

 - [`public/css/theme.css`], the core CSS implementing theme